RojanGamingYT/recaptcha-solver/README.md

 # Google Recaptcha v2/v3 Solver
 ## `This project demonstrates how to automate solving a reCAPTCHA v2 checkbox using Selenium WebDriver in Python.`

 > **DISCLAIMER**: This code is intended for **educational** purposes only.
-I do not endorse or encourage the automation of solving captchas, as it goes against rules
+I do not endorse or encourage the automation of solving captchas, as it goes against the Terms of Service.

 ### DEMO OF CAPTCHA SOLVING